SolCrys Logo

 How does this differ for a B2B vs B2C brand?

 B2B: G2/TrustRadius/LinkedIn carries earned-and-community weight.
 Reddit matters in technical verticals.
-B2C: Wirecutter/niche reviewers + Reddit + YouTube.
+B2C: niche reviewers + Reddit + YouTube.
 Less LinkedIn, more vertical communities.

 Should I prioritize quantity or quality on community?